-&lt;sup>36 E.g. by shutting down a system or alerting relevant staff.
+34 E.g. by shutting down a system or alerting relevant staff.

-- 4.3.
-Steps to recover losses and limit damage might include: - 4.3.1.
-Attempting to recover lost equipment. - 4.3.2.
-Contacting any affected individuals or departments so that they are prepared for any potentially inappropriate enquiries 'phishing' for further information on those concerned. - 4.3.3.
-Contacting the relevant people so that they can be prepared to handle any press or other enquiries that may result. - 4.3.4.
-The use of back-ups to restore lost/damaged/stolen data. - 4.3.5.
-If bank details have been lost/stolen, contacting banks directly for advice on preventing fraudulent use. - 4.4.
-If the data breach includes any entry codes or passwords, these codes must be changed immediately and all relevant employees and members of the College informed. - 4.5.
+- 5.1.2. the DPO and (where the breach involves information technology) the Head of IT must ensure that appropriate steps are taken quickly to recover any losses and limit the damage. - 5.2.
+In a case falling within regulation 4.2: - 5.2.1.
+The Head of Department must ascertain whether the breach is still occurring.
+If so, steps must be taken immediately to minimise the effect of the breach.35 If the breach involves information technology the Head of Department should ask for assistance from IT staff. - 5.2.2.
+The Head of Department must check that the DPO has been informed and must also inform the College Officer with supervisory responsibility for the staff concerned as soon as possible. - 5.2.3.
+The DPO and the supervising College Officer, working with the Head of Department, and (where the breach involves information technology) the Head of IT must ensure that appropriate steps are taken quickly to recover any losses and limit the damage. - 5.3.
+Steps to recover losses and limit damage might include: - 5.3.1.
+Attempting to recover lost equipment; - 5.3.2.
+Contacting any affected individuals or departments so that they are prepared for any potentially inappropriate enquiries 'phishing' for further information on those concerned; - 5.3.3.
+Contacting the relevant people so that they can be prepared to handle any press or other enquiries that may result; - 5.3.4.
+The use of back-ups to restore lost/damaged/stolen data; - 5.3.5.
+If bank details have been lost/stolen, contacting banks directly for advice on preventing fraudulent use. - 5.4.
+If the data breach includes any entry codes or passwords, these codes must be changed immediately and all relevant employees and members of the College informed. - 5.5.
 The DPO must consider whether the police need to be informed.
 Informing the police would be appropriate where illegal activity is known or is believed to have occurred, or where there is a risk that illegal activity might occur in the future given the nature of information lost.

-5. Investigation
+6. Investigation